Why Competitor Analysis in AI Search Is Different

 Manual competitor analysis across AI prompts is time-consuming and difficult to scale.

-Platforms such as friction ai automate this process by benchmarking brands against competitors across structured prompt sets and tracking recommendation strength, framing, and visibility over time across models like ChatGPT, Gemini, and Claude.
+AI visibility platforms, including friction AI, automate this process.
+They benchmark brands against competitors across structured prompt sets, then track recommendation strength, framing, and visibility over time across models like ChatGPT, Gemini, and Claude.

 This allows teams to understand not just who wins, but why.